Last updated 26 January 2016.

-There are four issue categories on Drupal.org, this page explains how they are commonly used in the core issue queue.
+There are five issue categories on Drupal.org.
+This page explains how they are commonly used in the core issue queue.
 Usage may vary between contrib projects.

 A bug is a functional error in the system, they can have any priority from minor to critical.
 While the definition of 'bug' is commonly understood, here are some examples:

 - A PHP error such as a warning or notice

 - Regressions in functionality from previous major versions or stable releases (this may include missing functionality or APIs if there is no obvious replacement).

 - Race conditions

 - Usability issues that prevent people from using functionality (as if it didn't work at all).

 - Accessibility issues that prevent people from using functionality (as if it didn't work at all)